beescuit9510/frontend-interview/abc.md

 	so, workInProgress becomes current and current becomes workInProgress.

-	so Fiber Node helps React traverse trees but actually Fiber Node is much useful than that, it helps React to split the rendering work
+	so Fiber Node helps React traverse trees but not only that it also helps React to split the rendering work

 	actually React used to have a stack reconciler before Fiber it worked well but it caused frames to drop